akbir/akbir.github.io/_posts/2018-08-09-Intro's to AI - Representation Learning with Word2Vec.md

 Rome + France — Paris = Italy

-King — man + woman = Queen
+king — man + woman = queen

 These dense representations encode a lot of information.
 So, we try use these word representations for different tasks.
 We keep a dictionary of the word embedding which knows which vector relates to which word.
 Then for more complicated for more difficult tasks (like translation), the neural networks can exploit these geometric relationships to complete its task quicker.
-For example, a network no longer needs to learn explicitly how to handle “Queen’— it just needs to learn “King”, “man” and “woman”, so one less input to stress about!
+For example, a network no longer needs to learn explicitly how to handle “queen"— it just needs to learn “king”, “man” and “woman”, so one less input to stress about!

 These dense representations encode a lot of information.
 So, we try use these word representations for different tasks.
 We keep the first layer of the network (the word embedding) which knows which vector relates to which word and can use it for more difficult tasks (like translation).